 Children’s Hospital of New York, part of the NewYork-Presbyterian / Columbia University Medical Center is comprised of three buildings, which range in age from 10 to 90 years.
-Array has been retained to implement modernization projects in four key service areas of the two oldest buildings along with a new MRI modality within their existing radiology services.
+Array was retained to implement modernization projects in four key service areas of the two oldest buildings along with a new MRI modality within their existing radiology services.

-We conducted programming studies of each department, including interviews with diverse stakeholders and user groups to determine volumes and census levels.
+Our team conducted programming studies of each department, including interviews with diverse stakeholders and user groups to determine volumes and census levels.
 Test fits were developed and a program of requirements (PoR) was prepared to ensure that each unit meets current code, incorporates evidence-based design tenets and responds to volume projections.
 We developed cost estimates and provided CON documentation assistance and design for each project.
 Extensive digital renderings and virtual design tools were used to convey planning and design concepts.

 Gilbane Building Company